abbychau/multiqueue2/Readme.md

 It's sensible for a reader to block if there is truly nothing for it to do, while the equivalent isn't true for senders.

-If a sender blocks, that means that the system is backlogged and something else has to consure the stacked up items.
+If a sender blocks, that means that the system is backlogged and something else has to consume the stacked up items.

 Furthermore, it puts more of a performance penalty on the queue and the latency hit for notifying senders comes before the queue action is finished, while notifying readers happens after the value has sent.